osercinoglu/grinn/README.md

 gRINN was coded in Python 2.7.

 Several open-source packages, including ProDy, MDTraj, PyQt5, matplotlib, seaborn, pandas, networkx and PyMol are distributed with gRINN.
 More details can be found in license.rst.

+A full list of credits can be found in http://grinn.readthedocs.io/en/latest/credits.html.